 There is a thriving interest and demand with private utilization of healing resources that currently fall outside of mainstream healthcare.
-However, CAM is rapidly moving into mainstream.
-At AU we are prepared to work with students to be on the cutting edge of innovation, expertise and competency through the newly launched Institute for CAM Studies dedicated to set the highest standards of practice, teaching and research in Complementary and Alternative Medicine.
+However, CAM with Complementary Integrative Health (CIH) both are rapidly moving into mainstream.
+At AU we are prepared to work with students to be on the cutting edge of innovation, expertise and competency through the newly launched DSN program dedicated to set the highest standards of practice, teaching and research in CAM, CIH and nursing.

-CAM practices have satisfied unmet needs of conventional care.
-They are now teaming up with some innovative health care institutions.
-CAM includes theory and practice from ancient and modern health care from the East, West and in between to meet the current health care needs in a variety of different cultures and health care systems that have been modernized in some cases to fit the current models of care.
-The degree programs include choice of one of six concentrations to choose from: Energy Medicine, Energy Psychology, Integrative Health, Energy Dynamics, BioField Feedback and Transpersonal Studies.
+Nurses are on the frontlines worldwide and have satisfied unmet needs of conventional care.
+They are now teaming up with some innovative health and wellness care solutions.
+DSN includes theory and practice from ancient and modern health care from the East, West and in between to meet the current health care needs in a variety of different cultures and health care systems that have been modernized in some cases to fit the current models of care.

-To the extent to which CAM diversifies and extends healthcare concepts, practices, responsibilities, and options, however bright the promise, it also seems very bewildering where to choose and how to integrate them into health care and one's practice.
+To the extent to which DSN diversifies and extends healthcare concepts, practices, responsibilities and options, however bright the promise, it also seems very bewildering where to choose and how to integrate them into health care and one's practice.
 There are such a vast amount of healing modalities and options to choose from, this dilemma raises the question, where do you begin?
+That is why the focus is on development and empowerment of the individual nurse to find and realize the path to the future that best address their current and How do these diverse practices "complement", integrate with or even serve as alternatives to conventional care or other forms of "CAM" for that matter?